 Earthquake damage at the Botanic Gardens

 The Botanic Gardens rode out the earthquakes well.
 On 22 February 2011 during the fatal 6.3 earthquake many people took refuge in the open spaces in the Botanic Gardens.
-The gardens are as beautiful as ever although grounds and irrigation systems were damaged.
-Lakes drained as impermeable bases were cracked.
-Garden paths were also damaged.
-Staff have worked hard to bring the gardens back to what they were and although several buildings are still damaged the gardens are just as memorable and serene as ever.
+Grounds, irrigation systems and garden paths were damaged and lakes were drained as impermeable bases were cracked.
+Staff have worked tirelessly to bring the gardens back to what they were and although several buildings are still damaged the gardens remain as memorable and serene as ever.

 Phone: (03) 941 8999